Jason897571/Raccoon-Tech-Blog/README.md

    ```sh
    git clone https://github.com/Jason897571/Raccoon-Tech-Blog.git
    ```
-3. Open the project using vs code and open your mysql terminal to import `source db/schemal.sql` and input `node seeds/seed.js` in your bash terminal.
-Then you will see three tables in your database.

-4. In your terminal, input `npm start` to start the server.
+3. In your terminal, input `npm start` to start the server.